Bernardine Dohrn: Later life and professional career

 From 1984 to 1988, Dohrn was employed by the Chicago law firm Sidley Austin, where she was hired by Howard Trienens, the head of the firm, who knew Thomas G. Ayers, Dohrn's father-in-law.
 "We often hire friends," Trienens told a reporter for the Chicago Tribune.
 However, Dohrn had not been admitted to the New York or Illinois bar even though she had passed both bar exams; she did not submit an application to the New York Supreme Court's Committee on Character and Fitness, and she was turned down by the Illinois ethics committee because of her criminal record.
 Trienens said of the Illinois rejection, "Dohrn didn't get a [law] license because she's stubborn.
 She wouldn't say she's sorry."

 In 1991, Dohrn was hired by Northwestern University School of Law as an adjunct professor.
 Her title was "Clinical Associate Professor of Law".
 She was one of the founders of the Children and Family Justice Center in the Bluhm Legal Clinic at Northwestern Law.
 Because Dohrn was hired as an adjunct (a temporary assignment), her appointment did not require faculty approval.
 When law school officials were asked whether or not the dean or the board of trustees approved the hiring, the school responded as follows: "While many would take issue with views Ms. Dohrn espoused during the 1960s, her career at the law school is an example of a person's ability to make a difference in the legal system."
 She retired from Northwestern Law in 2013.

 Later politics

 In 1994, Dohrn said, "I still see myself as a radical."

 In 2008, Dohrn and Ayers resurfaced into news headlines as presidential candidate John McCain and his running mate Sarah Palin publicly denounced the ties between Ayers and then-presidential candidate Barack Obama.

-In a November 4, 2010 interview, Dohrn described the political "right" in the U.S. as racist, armed, hostile, and "unspeakable".
+In a November 4, 2010, interview, Dohrn described the political "right" in the U.S. as racist, armed, hostile, and "unspeakable".
 Referring to the August 28, 2010 Restoring Honor rally which was promoted by Glenn Beck and held at the Lincoln Memorial in Washington, D.C., Dorhn said, "You have white people armed, demanding the end to the [Obama] presidency."
 She has also asserted that "the real terrorist is the American government, state terrorism unleashed against the world."

 Personal life and family

-Dohrn's son, Zayd Dohrn, is married to actress and writer Rachel DeWoskin.
+Dohrn's son, Zayd Ayers Dohrn, is married to actress and writer Rachel DeWoskin.